squidieee/literature_notes/spatialPerception-notes.md

 They replicated the general methodology of other studies allowing for active visual feedback while walking, but used two measures: blind walking and object size judgments.
 They found that both distance and size judgments improved linearly to come closer to the intended size/distance, consistent with the earlier work of Mohler et al. (2006) that used distance and verbal reports.

+## Recalibration of Perceived Distance in Virtual Environments Occurs Rapidly and Transfers Asymmetrically Across Scale

+Kelly2014

+This work expands findings from Kelly2014 with the results that walking with continuous visual feedback to close objects (1-2m) led to distance estimates only to close objects, while walking to far objects led to improved estimates for both near and far objects.
+They also investigated how quickly improvement occurs as a result of walking interaction.
+They found that five interaction trials resulted in a large improvement in perceived distance, and that subsequent walking interactions showed continued but diminished improvement.